iteam1/jetboy/init/readme.md

      numpy
      pyserial

-- export packages into requirements.txt: `pip3 freeze > requirements.txt`
+- export packages into requirements.txt: `pip3 freeze > requirements.txt`.

 *Notes:* All packages,libraries and dependencies must be install in gobal. `RPi.GPIO` is build-in package and only can be install on embedded-hardwares like jetson-board or raspberry-board.